Ladyofgoats/Lydia---NPC-Library/README.md

 ### Target Audience
 The Target audience for the NPC Library is anyone who wants to keep track of various characters, be they NPC's or other characters who may feature in works of fiction.
 I hope that this website will be of value to aspiring Game Masters and allow paper notes to become a thing of the past.
 # Persona and User Stories
 * As an admin I want to be able to delete entry's that are either inappropriate or not in use anymore.
 * As a user I want to be able to edit my entry's to update them and also delete them if they become become no longer relevant.
 * I want to be able to create an account so I can access the website and not have my entry's available to everyone.
 * I want to be able to keep a list of NPC's for my use that I can look at with a glance.
 * Add the ability to put a longer description in about each NPC.
 * Add the ability to log into the NPC Library.
 * Add a section about writing advice for both creating NPC's and wider writing.
-* As an admin I want to be able to delte users or entry's which are no longer in use.

 # Wireframes and Initial Design
 The navbar in the final website looks different to the navbar in the wireframes after I made some adjustments to the formatting.